 Some latest PC’s and laptops running on Intel UHD integrated graphics have a screen flicker and brightness dimming issue.
 This issue is present on notebook and laptop PC’s running on intel motherboard architecture.
-The display adjusts the brightness automatically when the laptop in running on battery or when it’s connected to the charger.
+The display adjusts the brightness automatically when the laptop is running on battery or when it’s connected to the charger.

 The screen brightness decreases when the PC is lying idle and automatically adjusts to a higher brightness when you open any application.
-On initial inspection it seems like a hardware issue with the display like a loose display cable on the motherboard or some issue with Windows 10 brightness setting.
+On initial inspection, it seems like a hardware issue with the display, like a loose display cable on the motherboard or some issue with Windows 10 brightness setting.

 Blame Intel Power Saving AI Tech

 Intel has implemented a software-controlled power saving technology for its graphic chipsets which decreases the brightness when a significant portion of your display has dark pixels.